 Camping reservations are $20 per night at the Kayenta Campground.

 $75.00 Utah State Parks Pass

-Cell phone coverage is available.
+Cell phone coverage is available but spotty.
 I have found Verizon to work reasonably well, as long as you have line of sight with the La Sal Mountains to the east.
+There is no WiFi.